 Campbell also held the role of recruiting coordinator while at Fresno State, inking several blue-chip athletes, including the nation's top-ranked high school javelin thrower in 2003.
 Additionally, he served as Vice President of the California-Nevada Coaches Association and as Men's and Women's Development Chairperson for the Central Valley Chapter of USA Track and Field.
 While there, he also completed a Master of Arts in Kinesiology in 2003.

 Prior to Navy, Campbell served as an assistant for the combined men's and women's program at Michigan State.
 Working primarily with the throwers and multi-event athletes, he tutored nine Spartans to 16 scoring positions at the Big Ten Championships, four NCAA regional qualifying marks, a pair of NCAA provisional marks in the women's pentathlon and heptathlon, and four school records.
 In addition to his coaching duties, Campbell served as assistant meet director for the 2006 Big Ten Outdoor Track and Field Championships and directed the 30-team Spartan Invitational.

-Campbell has mentored a total of four NCAA All-Americans, seven junior national All-Americans, 43 NCAA regional and championships qualifiers, 21 conference champions, and four Olympic Trials participants.
+Campbell has mentored a total of five NCAA All-Americans, seven junior national All-Americans, 45 NCAA regional and championships qualifiers, 24 conference champions, and four Olympic Trials participants.

 Campbell has also completed USATF Coaching Education Schools through Level III and has been a NSCA Certified Strength and Conditioning Specialist since 1996.